romeerez/orchid-orm/packages/docs/src/guide/migration-column-methods.md

 ## default

-The default value is used only in the migration to set a default on a database level.
+Set a default value for a column on a database level.
 Value can be a raw SQL.

 ```ts
 import { change } from 'rake-db'